helomafra/myTime/README.md

 # myTime
-Contador pomodoro para te ajudar a focar melhor nas tarefas :)
+Pomodoro timer designed to enhance your focus on tasks :)

 ## 🚀 Tecnologias:
-- HTML, CSS e JavaScript
+- HTML, CSS and JavaScript

-Aplica conceitos de utilização da DOM no navegador, funções callbacks, padrão Factory e injeção de dependências.
-Além disso, adicionei sons para ajudar no momento de foco 🎶
+Applies concepts of DOM manipulation in the browser, callback functions, Factory pattern, and dependency injection.
+Additionally, I added sounds to help with focus 🎶